Ferraz25/Ferraz25/README.md

 #### About me:

 - 💻 Junior Front-end Developer
-- 🎓 I'm graduated in Systems of Information
+- 🎓 I'm graduated in Information Systems
 - 📚 I'm self-taught and I like to study and I'm passionate about programming
 - 📺 The hoobies like to watch movies, series and sports